AndrianBdn/nginx-auto-acme/README.md

 Write **bodies of nginx server blocks** to config.body directory.
 File names should be domains names + '.conf'.

+If you need to define upstream or something else outside of server blocks, put it to file \_nginx-http.conf in config.body directory.

 'persist' directory is used to store letsencrypt key, certs (no need to change anything there)

 Run container using docker-compose: